RebelGuy/chat-mate-tts/README.md

 # chat-mate-tts

-Prototype for text-to-speech integration with [ChatMate](https://github.com/RebelGuy/chat-mate) using [Zonos](https://github.com/Zyphra/Zonos).
+Prototype for text-to-speech integration with [ChatMate](https://github.com/RebelGuy/chat-mate) using [Coqui TTS](https://github.com/coqui-ai/TTS).
 Livestream chat messages are converted to audio as they come in, then automatically played to the user.

 ## Dependencies